apostrophecms/apostrophe-documentation/other/field-types/joinByOneReverse.md

 A `joinByOneReverse` field allows us to access the other side of a [joinByOne](schema-guide.md#joinByOne) relationship.
 Since this is the "other end" of the relationship, there is no editing interface.
 It is just a convenience allowing us to "see" the related object from the other point of view.

-You **may** set the `withType` property to the name of the other document type, the one you are joining with.
-This is singular and will match the `name` option you gave when you configured the module for that type.
-If you do not set `withType`, then the name of your join must match the name of the other type, with an optional "s" on the end.

-You **may** set the `reverseOf` property to the name of the _other join_ \(the one you are reversing, which will be part of the schema for the other type\).
-If you do not, Apostrophe will look for the first join in the other type that points to this document type.
+{% hint style='info' %}

-_For backwards compatibility, you can set the_ `idField` _option instead to match that in the other join, but this is confusing and hard to maintain.
-Just use_ `reverseOf`_._
+For backwards compatibility, you can set the `idField` option instead to match that in the other join, but this is confusing and hard to maintain.
+Just use `reverseOf`.

-Again, note that a reverse join just looks up information that is saved in another, existing join in the other type of document.
-We are not storing any new information of our own.

-The `ifOnlyOne` option **may** be set to `true` to avoid carrying out the join when you are working with more than one document.
-This is a handy way to avoid a heavy performance impact except in a `show.html` template or other context where there is just one "main" document in play, so the number of joined documents will be manageable.
-This option is especially useful with reverse joins where the number of joined documents may be high.
+{% endhint %}

 ## Example